damianoneill/healthbot/website/versioned_docs/version-2.0.2/device-health.md

 ## Tile View

 The Tile View provides a Device Group led summary of the Health of a Device.
 As we know Playbooks are instantiated against Device Groups and KPIs are a component of the Rules within a Playbook.
-So the summary visualized in this pane groups visual indicators for KPIs by topics and by Device Groups.
-Huh?
+So the summary visualized in this pane groups visual indicators for KPIs by [Topic](glossary#topic) and by Device Groups.

 - Playbook -> Rules -> Triggers (KPIs)
 - Device Group -> Devices